 For instance, the European Union’s REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) regulation has imposed stringent rules on using certain phthalates in manufacturing PVC.
 This has led to the increased use of non-phthalate plasticizers in the European market.

-Similar regulations in other parts of the world could drive the industry to adopt safer alternatives and more sustainable production methods, reducing the environmental footprint of the vinyl industry.
+Implementing similar environmental regulations in other parts of the world could further drive the vinyl industry to adopt safer alternatives and more sustainable production methods.
+This would help reduce the overall environmental impact of the vinyl industry.

 Vinyl’s Impact: Catalyst for Innovation and Industry Transformation